-- (d) "Self-enacting" clause.
+- SEC.
+4.09.
+UNNECESSARY PROVISIONS. (a) "Self-enacting" clause.
 Occasionally, a constitutional amendment is proposed or adopted that declares itself to be "self-enacting" or "self-executing."
-A self-enacting or self-executing amendment is one that prescribes all details necessary for giving it effect without the need for implementing legislation.
+A self-enacting or self-executing amendment is one that prescribes all details necessary for giving effect to the amendment without the need for other legislation to implement those details.
 Drafters should not use the "self-enacting" clause because it is the prescribing of those necessary details that makes an amendment self-enacting, not the fact that the amendment describes itself as self-enacting.
-Even if an amendment describes itself in that way, the amendment is in fact not self-enacting and will not be so construed if it fails to describe those details. - (e) Validation of anticipatory legislation.
-The constitution contains random occurrences of a sentence substantially as follows:
+Even if an amendment describes itself in that way, the amendment is in fact not self-enacting and will not be so construed if it fails to provide those necessary details. - (b) Validation of anticipatory legislation.
+In the past, language was sometimes added to a constitutional amendment stating substantially as follows: